poppy-project/pypot/doc/installation.rst

 Windows
 ~~~~~~~~~~~~~~~~~~~
-The easier way is to install `Anaconda <http://continuum.io/downloads>`_ a pre-packaged `python <https://www.python.org/>`__ distribution with lot of scientific librairies pre-compiled and a graphical installer.

-After that, you can install pypot with `pip <#via-python-packages>`_ in the command prompt.
+Install Python for Windows, then you can install pypot with `pip <#via-python-packages>`_ in the command prompt.

 GNU/Linux
 ~~~~~~~~~~~~~~~~~~~
-You can also install `Anaconda <http://continuum.io/downloads>`_, but it's faster to use the binaries provided by your default package manager.
+Use the binaries provided by your default package manager.

 On Ubuntu & Debian::